JwBZx/CheatSheet/2. Meteor/Meteor Definitions.md

 A project can contain other types of files, like images and CoffeeScript files, but we’ll keep things as simple as possible throughout this book and only work with what we need.

+<b>#5: HTML (Files):</b>
-<b>#5: HTML (Files): HTML files create the interface.
+HTML files create the interface.

+<b>#6: CSS (Files):</b>
-<b>#6: CSS (Files): CSS files assign styles to the interface.
+CSS files assign styles to the interface.

+<b>#7: JavaScript (Files):</b>
-<b>#7: JavaScript (Files): JavaScript files define application logic.
+JavaScript files define application logic.

+<b>#8: Folders:</b>
-<b>#8: Folders: Folders keep everything organized.
+Folders keep everything organized.
 Before we create a project for the Leaderboard application though, let’s create a folder to store our Meteor projects.
 We don’t have to do this, but it’s a good idea for the sake of keeping things organized.

+<b>#9:</b>
-<b>#9: mkdir Meteor (make directory): To create a new folder, we could select the “New
-Folder” option from the “File” menu, but where’s the fun in that?
+mkdir Meteor (make directory): To create a new folder, we could select the “New Folder” option from the “File” menu, but where’s the fun in that?
 Instead, enter the following into the command line: mkdir Meteor
 Then tap the “Return” key.
 This mkdir command stands for “make directory” and it allows us to make a directory.
 In this particular instance, we’re creating a directory named “Meteor”, but you can call the folder whatever you want.
 The precise location where the folder will appear will depend on your operating system, but at least on Mac OS X, the folder will appear inside the “Home” directory by default.

+<b>#10:</b>
-<b>#10: cd Meteor (choose directory): To navigate to a directory that you have created (by using the mkdir Meteor command), type the following command into the command line:
+cd Meteor (choose directory): To navigate to a directory that you have created (by using the mkdir Meteor command), type the following command into the command line: cd Meteor
-cd Meteor
 This cd command stands for “change directory” and it’s the command line equivalent of double-clicking on a directory from within the graphical interface, so after tapping the “Return” key, we’ll be inside the “Meteor” directory.

-<b>#11: meteor create ___ (leaderboard): To create a Meteor project inside a directory (the one you made using mkdir Meteor), type the following command into the command line:
-meteor create ___ (leaderboard)
+<b>#11: meteor create ___ (leaderboard):</b>
+To create a Meteor project inside a directory (the one you made using mkdir Meteor), type the following command into the command line: meteor create ___ (leaderboard)
 This command has three parts:
 • The meteor part defines this as a Meteor command.